-NEW YORK--(BUSINESS WIRE)--Socure, a leading provider of predictive analytics for digital identity verification, today announced the results of its first Aida’s Insights on Identity report, the Fake ID Edition.
-It found that fraudsters have virtually eliminated any single reliable indicator for detecting fake identities online.
+NEW YORK--(BUSINESS WIRE)--Socure, announced the results of its first Aida’s Insights on Identity report, the Fake ID Edition.
+It found that identity fraudsters have virtually eliminated any single reliable indicator for detecting fake identities online.
 Data gathered from Socure customer transactions by Aida, the company’s identity verification robot, reveals that when considering common signs of fraud the difference between authentic and fake identities is nuanced at best.

 “After processing billions of data points, we confirmed that consumers and fraudsters are far more alike than different when it comes to digital identities,” said Sunil Madhu, Chief Strategy Officer for Socure.
 “While differences in fraudster behavior certainly remain, they have become subtle enough that relying on a handful of variables is no longer sufficient; the complex and subtle relationships between multiple variables must be analyzed to get an accurate result.”